-Audits of Property and Inventory require that we account for all the Property and Inventory charged to the locations.
+Audits of Property and Inventory require that we account for all the property and inventory charged to the locations.
 To complete this task, we have reviewed all property and inventory records disclosed from District accounts and determined the status of each item.
 This disposition may include:

-items which are at the location and are accounted for,
+items that are at the location and are accounted for,

-items that were not available for review prior to the issuance of this report, items that may have been stolen and are supported by the proper District forms, items that have been transferred from one location to another and are supported by the proper District forms, items which have been declared surplus or obsolete and are supported by the proper District forms and, items that have been purchased and verified to comply with appropriate purchasing guidelines.
+items that were not available for review before the issuance of this report, items that may have been stolen and are supported by the proper District forms, items that have been transferred from one location to another and are supported by the appropriate District forms, items that have been declared surplus or obsolete and are supported by the appropriate District forms and, items that have been purchased and verified to comply with appropriate purchasing guidelines.

-We conducted our audits in accordance with generally accepted Government Accounting Standards issued by the Comptroller of the United States.
+We conducted our audits in accordance with Generally Accepted Government Accounting Standards issued by the Comptroller of the United States.

-This report contains nineteen (19) property and inventory audits.
-Our property audits indicated that all nineteen (19) locations in the report complied with prescribed policies and procedures.
+This report contains eight (8) property and inventory audits.
+Our property audits indicated that all eight (8) locations in the report complied with prescribed policies and procedures.

-We wish to express our appreciation to the various schools and departments' administration and staff for their cooperation and courtesies extended during our audits.
+We wish to express our appreciation to the departments' administration and staff for their cooperation and courtesies extended during our audits.